paritosh100/Product-Planning-Multi-Agent/README.md

 ## 🧠 What it does

-L1 takes a few plain‑text project inputs — like type, objectives, team members, and requirements — and generates:
+Product Project Planner takes a few plain‑text project inputs — like type, objectives, team members, and requirements — and generates:
 - 🗂️ A **structured task list** with estimated hours and required resources.
 - 🏁 A **milestone breakdown** showing grouped deliverables.
 - 💰 **Usage metrics** with estimated token cost.